| Description:

 adjusted that differentials existing as of December 31, 1973 shall be preserved.

-applicable in train service other than passenger will be increased in the
+(v) Existing monthly rates and money monthly guaranteesapplicable in train service other than passenger will be increased in the

 same proportion as the daily rate for the class of service involved is increased.

-(vi) Existing money differentials above existing standard
+(vi) Existing money differentials above existing standarddaily rates shall be maintained.

-(vii) In local freight service, the same differential in
+(vii) In local freight service, the same differential inexcess of through freight rates shall be maintained.

-and yard service, and 4¢ per mile for miles in excess of 100 in freight service,
+(viii) The differential of $4.00 per basic day in freightand yard service, and 4¢ per mile for miles in excess of 100 in freight service,

 will be maintained for engineers working without firemen on locomotives